STRP Scenario #20: The Sound of Many Tomorrows

 Pupul Bisht (online) is a multidisciplinary strategist, researcher, and thought leader advocating for the power of storytelling in shaping just, inclusive, and equitable futures.
 Pupul has helped governments, businesses, and non-profit organizations worldwide to meaningfully engage with the communities they serve by facilitating collective reimagination of critical systems, processes, and policies.
 She founded the Decolonizing Futures Initiative, which aims to engage marginalized communities in imagining their preferred futures.

-Ninaad Kulkarni is Visionary 3D Artist and an XR Creative Director with a background in Animation Film Making.
+Ninaad Kulkarni is Creative Director with a background in Animation Film Making.
 In 2019, he was selected as part of the highly coveted Forbes “30 Under 30” India class.
 He has led projects for several top brands such as Audi, Nike, ABC, Disney, Infinity and won several awards including the ADC Cube and the Red Dot Award.

 Program STRP Scenario #20: The Sound of Many Tomorrows *